brunoluiz/brunoluiz.github.io/content/blog/2022/jan/gif-sane-playback-control-ffmpegwasm/index.md

 Some time ago, I was a bit annoyed with Grammarly.
 As a non-native English speaker, it helps me a lot when writing technical documents or blog posts.
 But these documents had to be exported to Markdown.

-At some point, I got annoyed by the lack of this feature, and I decided to create a browser extension to solve that: [Grammarly to Markdown][4] ([Github][5]).
-This was 2019, and I still use this nowadays.
+At some point, I got annoyed by the lack of this feature, and I decided to create a browser extension to solve that: [Grammarly to Markdown][4] ([GitHub][5]).
+This was 2019, and I still use it nowadays.

 Then, last year, James Long published [_A future for SQL on the web_][6], where he describes how to use SQLite in the browser.
 "SQLite, in the browser!?
 How!?" you may ask.
 Well, dear friend, there is this magical thing called [_WebAssembly_][7].
 In this case, it allows JavaScript to interoperate with libraries and programs written in other languages, such as SQLite.